Sinaia Monastery- History

 - Sunday and religious holidays: Holy Liturgy, 09:00 – 12:00.

-It was built by the Sword Bearer Mihail Cantacuzino and painted in frescoe technique by the painter Parvu Mutu.
+It was built by the High Constable Mihail Cantacuzino and painted in fresco technique by the painter Parvu Mutu.
 The first abbot was Nicodim.

 The church burnt in 1788 therefore only few scenes from the nave dome, namely the ones from the votive painting and from the open porch, besides Pantocrator, are kept.